Should Age and Gender Affect Pickleball Ratings? The Raw Truth

 This side argues that ratings should be based on how you play, period.
 Not who you are, what bracket you’re in, or what decade you were born in.
 If we want honest ratings, we can’t water them down for comfort.

-🧮 A Single Number Creates Clarity: Start slicing ratings by demographic and you create confusion, sandbagging, and illusion.
-Suddenly, every 4.0 isn’t equal, and the number loses meaning faster than a dropped third shot.
+🧮 A single number creates clarity: Start slicing ratings by demographic and you create confusion, sandbagging, and illusion.
+Suddenly, every 4.0 isn’t equal, and the number loses meaning faster than a misreported match, like a dropped third shot when the pressure hits.
+(Metaphor only.
+Not a technique lesson.)
+The point is the label stopped describing the same reality for everyone.

-Bottom line: Opponents of demographic ratings believe skill is universal and measurable across all players.
-Adjusting for age or gender masks deficiencies in the data, not the rating logic itself.
+Net: Opponents of demographic ratings believe skill should be universal and measurable across all players.
+Adjusting for age or gender masks deficiencies in context and data quality, not the measurement idea itself.

 You’re Both Wrong

-If a 5.0 player slows down at 65, their rating will drop naturally over time.
+If a 5.0 player slows down at 65, their results usually change over time.
 They’ll lose to players they used to beat.
-You don’t need to inject age into the algorithm to make that happen.
+You don’t need to inject age into the math for that story to show up in the outcomes.

 Real Talk from Pontiff Park: No Hiding